https://cyb-mes.net / 5-exhibits.htm – Version 1, Not yet closed

 Back to top: Exhibits

+The exhibit highlights the spirit of pride in the past that everyone shares in Urkesh, a past that these communities have internalized even more during these dark seven years of war.
 Organized by fellow archeologists from Qamishli, and translated into Arabic and Kurdish, the event will also include a series of guided tours for our friends from the many villages in the Urkesh hinterland.
-We illustrate in a separate page some details of the exhibition.
+We illustrate in a separate page some details of the exhibit. |

 Back to top: Exhibits

-2017 At the American University of Beirut, AVASA has dedicated an exhibition to our site during the six years of war.
-It was a particularly important event in light of the participation of Syrian colleagues representing various communities involved in safeguarding the country’s cultural heritage.
-The entire material of the exhibition is available here (.PDF 2MB) and the catalog here (.PDF 4MB).
-In addition, you may read a detailed report on the full project.
+At the American University of Beirut, AVASA has dedicated an exhibit, entitled Archaeology for a young future to our site during the six years of war.
+It was a particularly important event in light of the participation of Syrian colleagues representing various communities involved in safeguarding the country's cultural heritage.
+The entire material of the exhibit is available here (PDF = 2 MB) and the catalogue here (PDF = 4 MB).
+In addition, you may read a detailed report on the full project. |

 Back to top: Exhibits